 While touring Tate, I watched around 20 artists attempt to mimic art works.
 Nearby I visited one of London’s best and oldest outdoor markets, Borough Market, where I enjoyed a wonderful Ethiopian beef dish for lunch.
 Borough Market is famous for quality British and ethnic food and is a fantastic place for anyone who appreciates quality outdoor markets.

 Another London first this trip was strolling through a portion of famous Hyde Park for the first time.
 Hyde Park is the largest park in London and is nearly the size of New York City’s Central Park.
 There’s a big lake in Hyde Park and the casual Serpentine Bar and Kitchen rests lakeside, making it a great place to grab a nibble or drink while enjoying a lovely and relaxing view.

 I re-visited Buckingham Palace at night and wondered whether the Queen was home that evening.
 I also hopped over to Piccadilly Circus, London’s equivalent to Times Square in New York and watched the advertising on the jumbotron light up the square, as double decker busses and black cabs continually rolled by.
 Nearby Chinatown bustles with a seemingly endless supply of Asian restaurants to choose from, and London’s Soho district is a diverse area with a variety of good pubs and restaurants.

 There’s something for everyone in London and it’s truly one of the world’s greatest places for a city break!
-If you visit we certainly recommend a stay at the Premier Inn Waterloo.
-Prices start at £87 ($136 USD) per night, which is great bang for your buck in central London, with the entire city on your doorstep.
+If you visit we certainly recommend a stay at the Premier Inn London Waterloo.
+Prices start at £87 ($136 USD) per night.
+That’s great bang for your buck in central London, with the entire city on your doorstep.